stoermelder/vcvrack-packone/docs/Glue.md

 ### Bonus tips

 * Labels get deleted when a module is removed from Rack
-* When undo-ing a delete operation of a module all labels while also reappear
+* When undo-ing a delete operation of a module all labels will also reappear
-* Duplicating a label won't duplicate its skew
+* Duplicating a label won't duplicate the skew
-* Duplicating an instace of GLUE won't duplicate any labels
+* Duplicating an instance of GLUE won't duplicate any labels
-* While a label is strictly attached to a module it can be placed 50% of the labels size outside in any direction
+* While a label is strictly attached to a module it can be placed 50% off in any direction
 * Labels are drawn above all module components but below cables

 GLUE was added in v1.6.0 of PackOne.